-If you are a land owner in Maryland, Virginia, or Delaware of over 100 acres or more and are interested in the sale or lease of your land for harvesting sand and gravel, please contact our Land Project Manager, Kyle Murray, at 301-932-5335.
+If you are a land owner in Maryland, Virginia, or Delaware of over 100 acres or more and are interested in the sale or lease of your land for harvesting sand and gravel, please contact our Land General Manager, Kyle Murray, at 301-932-5335.

 In order to meet the needs of every American each year for their lifetime, 1.25 million pounds of stone, sand, and gravel* is needed.

 Chaney Enterprises looks to their strong community relationships to acquire land and permit reserves.
 With land acquisitions we are able to mine high quality sand and gravel at a low cost.
 Sand and gravel allows us to produce high quality concrete, again at a low cost, and deliver concrete at competitive prices to locations that are close to growing markets.
 After we are finished mining for sand and gravel, the land is then developed into community supported projects with leading contractors or returned to its former state.